-The make command generates documentation html files in the build/html/ folder which you can now view locally; simply navigate your browser to the build/html/index.html file.
+This will generate all Fabric documentation html files in docs/build/html which you can then start browsing locally using your browser; simply navigate to the index.html file.

-- 4. Now make a small change to a file, and rebuild the documentation to verify that your change was as expected.
-Every time you make a change to the documentation you will of course need to rerun make html. - 5.
-If you'd like, you may also run a local web server with the following commands (or equivalent depending on your OS):
+Make a small change to a file, and rebuild the documentation to verify that your change was built locally.
+Every time you make a change to the documentation you will of course need to rerun make html.

+In addition, if you'd like, you may also run a local web server with the following commands (or equivalent depending on your OS):